 “Wander Wednesday” activity ideas: hiking, bike ride, picnic, play a sport together, go on a scavenger hunt, fruit picking.

 Thursdays are days to “think like a scientist”.
-My oldest son wants to be a paleontologist, and my 5-year-old wants to be a robot engineer, so they requested having a day dedicated to science exploration.
+My oldest son wants to be a paleontologist, and my 5 middle son wants to be a robot engineer, so they requested having a day dedicated to science exploration.
 No complaints from me!
 We’ll make time on Thursdays to ask questions, observe the world around us, experiment, and do STEM challenges.

 Fun in the Sun Friday